ghakfoort/robots/controllers/nimbus-steelseries/README.md

 udevadm control --reload-rules && udevadm trigger

-Reconnect the Controller and the eventX device will be accessible from the static name /dev/nimbus
+Reconnect the Controller and the eventX device will be accessible via the static device name /dev/nimbus